 There are still withdrawal symptoms when people who have been heavy users stop using marijuana.
 The good news is that withdrawal symptoms are generally mild and only tend to last for between 24 and 72 hours.
 That means if you have decided to quit smoking weed your withdrawal should be relatively smooth and short. quitting marijuana also has a number of health benefits so a short withdrawal is defiantly worth the discomfort.

 A little information on the benefits of quitting weed.
 Despite what many will tell you, quitting cannabis is a worthy decision that will have positive effects on your life.
 We hope you consider this information seriously and think about how your own wellbeing could improve if you quit too.

-For more information on how to quit, or just for general advice and support over the phone or email, please call the Help Me Stop team today on 0208 191 8920 or by using our contact form.
+For more information on our recovery program, how to quit, or just for general advice and support over the phone or email, please call the Help Me Stop team today on 0208 191 8920 or by using our contact form.
 We can help you quit smoking weed (or using it in other ways) and give you the help you need to enjoy life without marijuana.